How do children learn listening skills? We explore how to change that question so that you, the caregiver, can be in the driver’s seat.

 Presence is a dynamic experience and can be scary because being present means that we are going to open up and be receptive to what’s going on around us.

 When I think about being present, I think of a surfer.
-On our honeymoon, I tried to surf and could not do it.
-I instantly was not able to stay present.
-I wasn't able to stay calm.
-I was nervous about the water, I was nervous about my glasses, I was nervous about the board, and I was shifted into a state of feeling unsafe.
+On our honeymoon, I tried to surf and could not do it, instantly not able to stay present.
+I wasn’t able to stay calm, nervous in the water, about my glasses, about the board, and I was shifted into a state of feeling unsafe.

 The act of being present invites you to embrace that uncertainty.
 It’s not about trying to control the waves.
 It’s about reading the ocean and working in flow with the waves while you surf.